-Hecse is a doctoral programme in computer science, hosted jointly by Aalto University and the University of Helsinki, the two leading universities within this field in Finland.
-Hecse provides researcher training to students with the objective of obtaining a PhD degree.
+Hecse was a doctoral programme in computer science, hosted jointly by Aalto University and the University of Helsinki, the two leading universities within this field in Finland.
+Hecse provided researcher training to students with the objective of obtaining a PhD degree.
 The Hecse programme was finished at the end of 2015.

-Graduate education in Hecse emphasizes solid knowledge of the central concepts and methods of computer science, especially the new advanced computing methodologies required in designing, developing, implementing, and analyzing the intelligent systems of the future.
+Graduate education in Hecse emphasized solid knowledge of the central concepts and methods of computer science, especially the new advanced computing methodologies required in designing, developing, implementing, and analyzing the intelligent systems of the future.
 Expertise in these core areas is not only essential for scientific advances in information technology, but also for the innovativeness and competitiveness of the ICT industry.
-Hecse is the only doctoral programme providing researcher training in core computer science methodologies within the Helsinki metropolitan region, which accommodates the majority of the Finnish ICT industry.
+Hecse used to be the only doctoral programme providing researcher training in core computer science methodologies within the Helsinki metropolitan region, which accommodates the majority of the Finnish ICT industry.